The Blog

 An outgoing mindset means establishing and maintaining relationships and expressing your emotions and unfiltered thoughts to others.

-Each EQ mindset is built upon the needs it satisfies.
+A person’s tendencies are built upon the needs they satisfy.
 People with naturally outgoing outlooks feel comfortable in that space because it helps them meet their need for:

 • connection